Chargeback/interview/README.md

 2. Represent those relationships in our application models.
 3. Write queries to satisfy the endpoints defined by our application controllers.
 (They don't need to be restful)

+Bonus:
-Bonus: Authentication
+1. Authentication
-Bonus: Setup Scripts
+1. Setup Scripts
-Bonus: CRUD Operations for controllers
+1. CRUD Operations for controllers